 This taco casserole recipe tastes like a taco salad and is a breeze to assemble.
 I crush tortilla chips to form a bottom layer, then spread on refried beans, a spicy meat mixture and cheese. —Rhonda McKee, Greensburg, Kansas

 Toppings: Chopped lettuce and tomatoes, sliced ripe olives, sour cream and picante sauce

 In a large skillet, cook beef, onion and green pepper over medium heat until meat is no longer pink; drain.
 Stir in taco seasoning and water.
 Cook and stir until thickened, about 3 minutes; set aside.

 Place chips in a greased 8-in. square baking dish.
 In a small bowl, stir refried beans; spread over chips.
 Top with beef mixture and cheese.

-- Bake, uncovered, at 375° for 15-20 minutes or until heated through.
+Bake, uncovered, at 375° until heated through, 15-20 minutes.
 Top with lettuce, tomatoes and olives.
 Serve with sour cream and picante sauce.
-Yield: 4 servings.

 Using lean ground beef instead of beef that’s 80% lean saves 45 calories per 4-ounce serving of beef.
 Lean ground beef is also 29% lower in saturated fat.

 Sharp cheddar cheese has been aged longer than regular cheddar.
 As cheese ages, its flavor becomes more pronounced.
 Using aged cheese in a recipe can add complexity and rich flavor, even to humble favorites like mac ’n’ cheese.